When the baby does not yet latch on

 1. Have patience, don´t interfere straight away after birth and rush in with “solutions” such bottles and nipple shield.

-2. Skin to skin contact as much as possible with help the baby find the breast, sometimes without any help at all.
+2. Skin to skin contact, as much as possible, and the baby may find the breast and latch on, sometimes without any help at all.
 A nurse or other qualified health professional should be with the mother and baby, as the mother may some residual effects from the medication she has received.

-Video 3: This baby is being cup fed so as to avoid using a bottle.
-Cup feeding is possible even in premature babies.
+Video 3: This 4 month old baby is being cup fed so as to avoid using a bottle.
+Cup feeding is possible even if the baby is a day old or and even in premature babies.

-4. The mother should get qualified help with trying to get the baby to latch on well.
+4. The mother should get qualified, skilled help with trying to get the baby to latch on well.

-5. The use of breast compression to increase the flow of milk from the breast which will encourage the baby to latch on.
+5. Use of breast compression to increase the flow of milk from the breast which will encourage the baby to latch on and stay on.

-6. Hospitals should create a relaxed atmosphere around babies that do not latch on and not panic.
+6. Hospital staff should create a relaxed atmosphere around babies that do not latch on and not panic.
+If the staff panic, so will the mother.
 Many babies will latch on when the milk supply increases on day 3 or 4.

 7. After day 3 or 4 when the mother´s milk supply has increased and the baby is still not latching on, finger feeding is a technique that frequently works to prepare the baby to take the breast.
 The video below shows how finger feeding works to latch the baby on.
 Note that the finger feeding need be done only a very short time before trying the baby on the breast.
 Finger feeding wakes up a sleepy baby and also calms down an fussy baby.